Last updated: February 5, 2026

 The choice depends on what the market is doing.
 If it’s in a clear, powerful trend, we use the MACD to confirm its strength.
 However, if conditions are choppy and moving sideways in a range, we switch off the MACD and use the Stochastic to find potential turning points.

-While many indicators are designed to follow long, powerful trends, the Stochastic Oscillator has carved out a legendary reputation for a different, equally important job: mastering the art of the reversal.
-The indicator is a finely-tuned instrument for measuring momentum and identifying when a price movement is running out of steam.
+The Stochastic Oscillator has earned its reputation by mastering the art of the reversal.
+Unlike trend-following tools, this indicator is a finely tuned instrument for measuring momentum, identifying when price movement is running out of steam.

 Leave a Comment